margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## He Was One of Those Guys ##
 He was one of those guys that knows how to make you smile.
 He walks a mile in another's shoes.
-He sees thorugh someone else's eyes.
+He sees through someone else's eyes.
 He will hear your needs before they ask.
 He will know just how to reach someone.

 His eyes are so deep they see to the heart.